History of Copenhagen: 18th century

-In July 1700, Copenhagen underwent a bombardment from a British-Dutch-Swedish navy but did not suffer much damage.
+In July 1700, Copenhagen underwent a bombardment from a combined fleet of Dutch, English and Swedish warships but did not suffer much damage.
 From June 1711 to March 1712, it was haunted by the plague which killed about a third of the population.

 During the fire of 1728 about a third of the city (the entire northern part), 1,600 houses and five churches burned down in the course of four days.
 Christian VI tore the old Copenhagen Castle down in 1731–32 to replace it with Christiansborg Palace, and during the reign of Frederick V Frederiksstaden, the most distinguished district of Copenhagen, with Amalienborg Palace at its center, was developed.

 Near the end of the 18th century, Copenhagen's trade and the wealth that followed reached its so far highest level.
 Although the fire of 1795 destroyed about a quarter of the city and rendered 3,500 homeless, the damage was relatively quickly repaired and most of the city was rebuilt by the turn of the 19th century.

 19th century

 On 2 April 1801 a British fleet under the command of Admiral Sir Hyde Parker fought and defeated a Danish-Norwegian fleet anchored just off Copenhagen.
 Vice-Admiral Horatio Nelson led the main attack.
-He famously disobeyed Parker's order to withdraw, destroying many of the Dano-Norwegian ships before a truce was agreed.
+He famously disobeyed Parker's order to withdraw, silence most of the Dano-Norwegian ships before the defeated Danes signed a truce with the British.
 Copenhagen is often considered to be Nelson's hardest fought battle, surpassing even the heavy fighting at Trafalgar.
 It was during this battle that Lord Nelson famously "put the telescope to the blind eye" in order not to see Admiral Parker's signal to cease fire.